-7. In cases where countries are not rated by eligible ECAIs, banks may use the consensus risk scores of ECAs participating in the "Arrangement on Officially Supported Export Credits", provided the ECAs publish their risk scores and subscribe to the OECD agreed methodology.

-$\underline{\mathsf{Table}}\ \mathsf{A4}$ shows the ECA risk scores as established by the OECD agreed methodology and the corresponding risk weight categories.
+- 9. In cases where countries are not rated by eligible ECAIs, banks may use the consensus risk scores of ECAs participating in the "Arrangement on Officially Supported Export Credits", provided the ECAs publish their risk scores and subscribe to the OECD agreed methodology. - 10.
+Table A4 shows the ECA risk scores as established by the OECD agreed methodology and the corresponding risk weight categories.

-Claims on central banks
+Claims on central banks (and international institutions)

-- 8. Claims on Bank of Mauritius denominated and funded in Mauritian rupees shall be assigned a preferential risk weight of 0%2.
-Claims on other central banks denominated and funded in their local currency may be assigned a preferential risk weight as determined by the supervisory authority of the sovereign, subject to the prior written approval of the Bank. - Claims on central banks in currency other than their local currency and claims on Bank of Mauritius denominated in currency other than the Mauritian rupee shall be risk-weighted based on the credit assessment of ECAIs, and the rating of the sovereign of the central bank shall apply.
-The risk weight structure is shown at Table A5. - 10.
-Claims on the Bank for International Settlements, the International Monetary Fund and the European Central Bank shall receive a 0% risk weight.
+- 11. Claims on Bank of Mauritius denominated and funded in Mauritian rupees shall be assigned a preferential risk weight of $0\%^{1 \text{ above}}$ .
+Claims on other central banks denominated and funded in their local currency may be assigned a preferential risk weight as determined by the supervisory authority of the sovereign, subject to the prior written approval of the Bank.
+In the absence of prior written approval of the Bank, claims on other central banks denominated and funded in their local currency shall be assigned risk weights as specified in Table A5. - 12.
+Claims on Bank of Mauritius denominated in currency other than the Mauritian rupee shall be risk-weighted at 0%.
+Claims on other central banks in currency other than their local currency shall be risk-weighted based on the credit assessment of ECAIs, and the rating of the sovereign of the central bank shall apply, according to the risk weight structure shown at Table A5. - 13.
+Claims on the Bank for International Settlements (BIS), the International Monetary Fund (IMF) and the European Central Bank (ECB) shall receive a 0% risk weight.